-Jessica Killings Leaves Little To Imagination In Scanty White-Lace Lingerie
+Jessica Killings Leaves Little To Imagination In Scanty White Lace Lingerie

 "I have one word for you: Sensational," a fourth individual proclaimed.

-The stunner has shared plenty of sizzling-hot looks on social media in the past.
-Just a few nights ago, she uploaded an image of herself in a plunging crop top and formfitting booty shorts while promoting 1ST Phorm once more.
+The stunner has shared plenty of sizzling-hot looks on social media in previous posts.
+Just a few nights ago, she uploaded an image of herself in a plunging crop top and formfitting booty shorts while also promoting 1st Phorm.